A-YATTA/AMDH/README.md

-                        Scan application option "-sA" is required -l                    List numbered applications to disable, uninstall or analyse -P                    List current users processes
+                        Scan application option "-sA" is required -l                    List numbered applications to disable, uninstall or analyse -P                    List current users processes -S SNAPSHOT_FILE, --snapshot SNAPSHOT_FILE
+                        Snapshot the current state of the phone to a json file
 ```